Comcast’s E911 works the same as 911.

-(Click here for more information on your battery backup, or click here for information on how to stay connected during a storm.)
+(Read Battery Help for more information on your battery backup, or read Stay Connected Through Storms for information on how to stay connected during a storm.)

-Unlimited Select Customers (Virginia and West Virginia only): Service (including 911/emergency services) will not function during a power outage.
-A power outage will interrupt communication to and from non-voice communications equipment, including, but not limited to, alarm and security systems or devices, home detection devices and fax machines connected to Unlimited Select.
+Unlimited Select and Local Select Customers (Virginia and West Virginia only): Service (including 911/emergency services) will not function during a power outage.
+A power outage will interrupt communication to and from non-voice communications equipment, including, but not limited to, alarm and security systems or devices, home detection devices and fax machines connected to Unlimited Select or Local Select.

 Frequently Asked Questions